astre471/astre471.github.io/HOWTO.md

 ### Create a branch when making a change
 The website is published from the `main` branch, which is considered "production".
-The `main` branch is the only "long-lived" permanent branch, and should generally be used to create small fix or feature branches.
+The `main` branch is the only "long-lived" permanent branch.
+Temporary branches should be created from `main`, and used for fixes or feature changes.
 Read more about Git branches [here](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

 A branch allows isolation of the change while its being finalized and tested.
 So if you're working on a big change but haven't completed it yet, you can make a critical fix on a separate branch and